Omoshirokunai/holmes2/README.md

 ## issues

-* Currently runing noiseprint in a non-pythonic fashion.
+* Currently runing noiseprint in an unpythonic fashion.